WICG/turtledove/FLEDGE.md

 &nbsp;&nbsp;Otherwise, if `buyerReportingId` defined in interest group: `buyerReportingId` available to reporting.
 &nbsp;&nbsp;Otherwise, interest group `name` available to reporting.

-Here's a table representation of the above logic:
+Here's a table representation of the above logic: (selectableBuyerAndSellerReportingId abreviated to selectableBASRI, buyerAndSellerReportingId abreviated to BASRI, buyerReportingId abreviated to BRI)
 <table>
   <thead>
     <tr>